Nastel/jkool-rum-plugin/README.md

 ###To get performance metrics on javascript functions

+Including the plugins will meaure your overall site performance (i.e. page load time, redirect time, connect time, domain lookup time, request and response time, etc.).
+If you wish to measure more fine-grained monitoring of javascript functions that are happening during a page load or you wish to measure javascript functions after a page load, please do the following:

 * Add the following code before and after the javascript you wish to measure.
 ```java
 performance.mark("start_<descriptive name>");